bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ### Kotless

 A fantastic talk about [Kotless](https://github.com/JetBrains/kotless), a serverless framework, by [Vladislav Tankov](https://github.com/TanVD).
 The talk started with a short introduction to serverless and continued on about some of the issues with it.
 In theory serverless sounds really nice, as you don't have to deal with all the server infrastructure.
-In practise though it's slightly more complex.
+In practice though it's slightly more complex.
 A simple serverless app often requires 500+ lines of infrastructure configuration that you as a developer have to deal with.
 Shouldn't it and couldn't it be done much easier?

 The answer is yes, and Kotless.
 Kotless introspects your code and generates the configuration for you.
 It currently supports AWS and looks really promising.

 ### Kotlin for science

 Simulations is an important part of modern natural science, especially for disciplines where experiments are time consuming and expensive.
-In this talk ,by particle physicist Alexander Nozik, the challenges scientists meet when programming and how Kotlin can present solutions to them were discussed.
+In this talk, by particle physicist Alexander Nozik, the challenges scientists meet when programming and how Kotlin can present solutions to them were discussed.

 ![](/assets/power-of-kotlin-2-.jpg "The power of Kotlin")